Campaign history of the Roman military: Collapse of the Western Empire (402–476 AD)

-In 405 AD, the Ostrogoths invaded Italy itself, but were defeated.
-However, in 406 AD an unprecedented number of tribes took advantage of the freezing of the Rhine to cross en masse: Vandals, Suevi, Alans and Burgundians swept across the river and met little resistance in the Sack of Moguntiacum and the Sack of Treviri, completely overrunning Gaul.
+In 405 AD, the Gothic king Radagaisus started a war by invading Italy itself, but were defeated.
+However, in 406 AD an unprecedented number of tribes took advantage of the freezing of the Rhine to cross en masse: Vandals, Suevi, Alans and Burgundians swept across the Rhine and met little resistance in the Sack of Moguntiacum and the Sack of Treviri, completely overrunning Gaul.
 Despite this grave danger, or perhaps because of it, the Roman army continued to be wracked by usurpation, in one of which Stilicho, Rome's foremost defender of the period, was put to death.

 It is in this climate that, despite his earlier setback, Alaric returned again in 410 AD and managed to sack Rome.Matyszak, The Enemies of Rome, p.
 267 The Roman capital had by this time moved to the Italian city of Ravenna, but some historians view 410 AD as an alternative date for the true fall of the Roman Empire.
 Without possession of Rome or many of its former provinces, and increasingly Germanic in nature, the Roman Empire after 410 AD had little in common with the earlier Empire.
 By 410 AD, Britain had been mostly denuded of Roman troops,Churchill, A History of the English-Speaking Peoples, p.
 16 and by 425 AD was no longer part of the Empire, and much of western Europe was beset "by all kinds of calamities and disasters", coming under barbarian kingdoms ruled by Vandals, Suebians, Visigoths and Burgundians.